renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 array=( ID data1 data2 data3 data4 )
 ```

 Decodes given hyperlink (anchor, button, raw link).
-Its ID and user-data are placed in array given by name (default is `reply` array).
+Its ID and user-data are placed in the array given by name (default is `reply` array).
 Testable.

 ---